vismor/LaTeXML/README.md

 At vismor.com documents are maintained in Scrivener as MultiMarkdown.
 They are then compiled into TeX files by Scrivener.
 The TeX files are converted to PDF documents and XHTML web documents.
-LaTexML is used for the TeX-XHTML conversion.
+LaTexML is used for the TeX &mdash;&gt; XHTML conversion.
 It is particularly adept at TeX to MathML conversions.

 To quote from the [LaTexML web site](http://dlmf.nist.gov/LaTeXML):